Saketkesar/laptopapi/README.md

-# Laptop API Guide
+# Laptop API Guide {Lappy API}

-Welcome to the **Laptop Data API**!
+Welcome to the **Laptop Data API {Lappy APi}**!
 This API provides laptop data, including categories, sources, prices, ratings, and more.
 You can filter the data using various parameters.

 ## API Base URL